 Managed Parameter Discussion –

-Physical Layer – add “frame type” i.e., fixed or variable; add minimum transfer frame length; add a note about OID frames only used in fixed case; Change “valid spacecraft ids” to “spacecraft id”; add a note that max number of TF given to CS as a single data unit and the max. value of repetitions applies only to the Telecommand case.
+Physical Layer – add “frame type” i.e., fixed or variable; add minimum transfer frame length; add a note about OID frames only used in fixed case;; add a note that max number of TF given to CS as a single data unit and the max. value of repetitions applies only to the Telecommand case.

 Master Channel - add a note to describe how max TF length applies only when using TC and not for telemetry